stanislaw/SoftwareDesignHeuristics/README.md

 - Perfectly clean code may be rewritten and become more obfuscated due to necessary performance optimizations.
 - Highly efficient code might be rewritten to sacrifice performance in favor of better maintainability and readability, especially for a larger team.

-### Solving Problems with Cash

-Every engineering problem can be solved with an infinite amount of cash.

 ### Weakest link

 A piece of information is only as clear as its most ambiguous piece.
 This is a